marianoguerra/little-riak-core-book/_sources/starting.txt

     apps/tanodb/src/tanodb_vnode.erl

-Those are the meat of this project, the source code we start with, if you know a little of Erlang you will recognize them many of them, let's explain them briefly, if you think you need more information I recommend you this awesome book which you can read online: `Learn You Some Erlang for great good!  <http://learnyousomeerlang.com/>`_
+Those are the meat of this project, the source code we start with, if you know a little of erlang you will recognice many of them, let's explain them briefly, if you think you need more information I recommend you this awesome book which you can read online: `Learn You Some Erlang for great good!  <http://learnyousomeerlang.com/>`_